Vascular Medicine Fellowship

 This rotation will allow you to familiarize yourself with the clinical approach to, and management of, patients with neurovascular diseases.
 Understanding the principles of laboratory diagnosis of neurovascular diseases, as well as the decision-making process involved in the selection of appropriate therapy and monitoring should widen the Vascular Medicine fellows’ knowledge beyond what is typically expected from a Vascular Medicine specialist.
 The fellow will complete a total of 10-16 clinic sessions which will be equivalent with 2-week rotation.
 During this rotation, the fellow will work with Drs.
 Andrew Southerland and Bradford Worrall.

 d.
 Wound Care and Hyperbaric Oxygen Therapy

-During this rotation you will work closely with Wound care team including Dr. Thomas Gampper and Caroline McDaniel RN including others.
+During this rotation, you will work closely with the Wound care team including Dr. Thomas Gampper and Caroline McDaniel RN including others.
 You will gain experience in the basic principles of wound care.
-The fellow will actively participate in assessment, debridement, and dressing the patients.
+The fellow will actively participate in the assessment, debridement, and dressing the patients.

 e.
 Other electives